-Our collective energy is low as we pull up to Wine and Roses Country Inn in Lodi, a large but relatively little-known region in the shadow of famed Napa and Sonoma country.
-The California Wine Institute team has been riding us hard for five days, from the moment we landed in San Francisco and headed straight for the pier through to the previous day when we spent more than 12 hours stomping the vineyard trail in Napa.
-Scheduled breaks have been steadily pruned to just enough time to change socks and add 10 percent to phone battery lives, with the benefit that we have crossed an impressive number of wines and wineries off our bucket list.
+Our collective energy is low as we pull up to Wine and Roses Country Inn in Lodi, a large but relatively little-known region in the shadow of Napa and Sonoma country.
+The California Wine Institute team has been riding us hard for five days, from the moment we landed in San Francisco and headed straight for the pier until the previous day when we spent over 12 hours stomping the vineyard trail in Napa.
+Scheduled breaks have been steadily pruned to just enough time to change socks and add 10 percent to phone battery lives, with the benefit that we crossed an impressive number of wines and wineries off our bucket list.

 Okay, he didn’t express it exactly like that but suffice it to say King is far from relaxed.
 He’s opinionated, competitive and passionate—in a good way—as he should be given his position.
-He says that Lodi, with 110,000 acres of vineyards, 750 growers and 85-plus wineries, produces about a quarter of California’s grapes—more than Washington and Oregon combined.
+He says that Lodi, with 110,000 acres of vineyards, 750 growers and 85-plus wineries, grows about a quarter of California’s grapes—more than Washington and Oregon combined.
 Has over 100 grape varieties, including 72 in commercial use, from Petite Syrah and Pinotage to Sangiovese and Symphony.
 Has not only that same helpful Pacific breeze as Napa and Sonoma but also two seaports—to stress the point, he says a sea lion was once found flopping through a vineyard.

 He also briefs us on the region’s wine history, from the example of a 130-year-old Cinsault vineyard—to pair with those seemingly obligatory, in California, century-old Zinfandel plots—to a past largely focused on grape-growing, rather than wine-making, that allowed Lodi to weather Prohibition far better than others.
-Lodi essentially kept millions of Americans tipsy during those “13 dark years” by shipping grapes, via refrigerated rail cars, to home winemakers.
+Lodi kept millions of Americans tipsy during those “13 dark years” by shipping grapes, via refrigerated rail cars, to home wine-makers.
 Now, going on 15 years, the region is trying to raise its profile as a quality wine-maker.

-It’s interesting stuff but, as King notes several times, we look exhausted—let’s translate that into Lodi-speak as meaning ultra-relaxed—and we eventually pile back on the bus and head for a wine dinner.
+It’s interesting stuff but, as King notes, we look exhausted—let’s translate that into Lodi-speak as ultra-relaxed—and we pile back on the bus and head for a wine dinner.

 Enter the wines.
 It’s safe to say expectations are modest.
 As mentioned, we’ve been drinking very good Napa and Sonoma wine all week, the likes of Stag’s Leap, Staglin, Cakebread, Jordan, Cline and Silver Oak.

-I figure we will try a trio of Lodi options brought by the winery reps–Marissa Lange of LangeTwins, David Phillips of Michael David and Joan Kautz of Ironstone.
+I figure we will try a trio of Lodi options, one each brought by the winery reps, Marissa Lange of LangeTwins, David Phillips of Michael David and Joan Kautz of Ironstone.
 But soon a dozen bottles are open and being passed family style, much like the mashed potatoes or gravy.

 ‘Hey, can you guys pass that Cabernet Franc, it looks really good.’
 ‘No problem, we’ll trade it for that Petite Syrah.’

-For most of the week, our tastings have consisted of sitting at tables, facing a flight of glasses, and having each filled with a small pour as we are briefed on what we are about to try and, in many cases, spit.
+For most of the week, we have been sitting at tables, facing flights of glasses, trying a small pour in each while being briefed on it, and then, in some cases, spitting.
 Tonight we go at our own pace.
 There is a shift from tasting to drinking, from analyzing to enjoying.
 I try a gulp of each of the three reds in front of me with the lamb chops.

 King also told us about Lodi’s diverse sub-regions, which means it is no one-trick pony with a given grape, as I see by the two Cabernet Francs.
 Michael David ‘Inkblot’ lives up to its name: a deep dark drop with soft rich berry fruit and a nice oak balance.
 Plush.
-In contrast, Ironstone is lighter, with a whiff of toasted oak and sweet cherry, and a juicy fruity body—cherry there, too—and nice spicy finish.
-Interesting contrasts.
+In contrast, Ironstone is lighter, with a whiff of toasted oak and sweet cherry, and a juicy fruity body—cherry there, too—and a nice spicy finish.
+Intriguing contrasts.

 And he told us about Lodi’s history.
-Side by side, we try two Zinfandels from century-old vineyards, one from LangeTwins (ripe red and black berries, hints of mocha and spices, and a smooth body that make it easy to gulp) and one from Ironstone (violet aromas, a quite full and fruity if tighter mouth feel, and, like the Cabernet Franc, some spice at that finish).
+Side by side, we try two Zinfandels from century-old vineyards, one from LangeTwins (ripe red and black berries, hints of mocha and spices, a smooth body that makes it tempting to gulp) and one from Ironstone (violet aromas, a quite full and fruity if tighter mouth feel, and, like the Cabernet Franc, spice at the finish).
 Apparently one of these Zinfandel vineyards is a year older than the other.
 Let’s not even go there, people of Lodi.
 Stay relaxed!

 Does all of this mean Lodi is an amazing wine region?
 I don’t know.
 We spent less than a day in Lodi, I’ve only tasted a dozen or so wines from there before this trip, and context—a relaxed meal after days with many structured tastings—can have a big impact on one’s senses.
 But that dinner served as an eye-opener in showing the region’s diversity and quality, in positioning it on my mental wine map.
-Curiosity piqued, I look forward to chilling out with more wines from Lodi.
+Curiosity piqued, I look forward to relaxing with more wines from Lodi.